Chapter 2 Linear regression

 Figure 2.5: Cumulative distribution function (CDF) of the F-distribution of the F statistic \(\left(F_s\right)\), with a particular value and corresponding value of the CDF marked in red.

 The correct interpretation of the p-value is a bit tricky.
 In the words of philosopher of science Ian Hacking (2001), if we have a p-value of say 0.01 this means “either the Null hypothesis is true, in which case something unusual happened by chance (probability 1%), or the Null hypothesis is false.”
-This means, strictly speaking, the p-value is not the probability of the Null hypothesis being true; it is the probability of the data to come about if the Null hypothesis were true.
+This means, the p-value is not the probability of the Null hypothesis being true; it is the probability of the data to come about if the Null hypothesis were true.
 If this is a very low probability then we think this tells us something about the Null hypothesis (that perhaps we should reject it), but in a roundabout way.
 Note, in the case of linear regression, the Null model is \(\beta_1=0\), i.e. \(y=\beta_0\) with \(\hat\beta_0=\bar{y}\), which means the overall mean is the best model summarising the data (Figure 2.4, left).

 2.6 Confidence in parameter estimates

-Having established the statistical significance of the regression, we should look at the uncertainty around the parameter estimates.
+Having established the statistical significance of the regression, we typically look at the uncertainty around the parameter estimates.
 In classic linear regression this uncertainty is conceptualised as arising purely from the random sampling process; the data at hand are just one possibility of many, and in each alternative case the parameter estimates would have turned out slightly different.
 The linear model itself is assumed to be correct.

 The first step in establishing how confident we should be that the parameter estimates are correct is the calculation of standard errors.
 For \(\hat\beta_0\) this is (derivation not shown here):

-\[\begin{equation} s_{\hat\beta_0}=\sqrt{\frac{\sum_{i=1}^{n}x_i^2}{n} \cdot \frac{s^2}{SSX}} \tag{2.21} \end{equation}\] Breaking down this formula into its individual parts, we can see that the more data points \(n\) we have, the smaller the standard error, i.e. the more confidence we have in the estimate.
+Breaking down this formula into its individual parts, we can see that the more data points \(n\) we have, the smaller the standard error gets, i.e. the more confidence we should have in the estimate.
 Also, the larger the variation in \(x\) \((SSX)\) the smaller the standard error.
 Both effects make intuitive sense: the more data points we have and the more possibilities for \(x\) we have covered in our data, the more we can be confident that we have not missed much in our random sample.
 Conversely, the larger the error variance \(s^2\), i.e. the smaller the explanatory power of our model, the larger the standard error.
 And, the more \(x\) data points we have away from zero, i.e. the greater \(\sum_{i=1}^{n}x_i^2\), the smaller our confidence in the intercept (where \(x=0\)) and hence the standard error increases.

 The standard error for \(\hat\beta_1\) is:

-\[\begin{equation} s_{\hat\beta_1}=\sqrt{\frac{s^2}{SSX}} \tag{2.22} \end{equation}\] The same interpretation applies, except there is no influence of the magnitude of the \(x\) data points.
+The same interpretation applies, except there is no influence of the magnitude of the \(x\) data points.

 We can also establish a standard error for new predictions \(\hat y\) for given new predictor values \(\hat x\):

-\[\begin{equation} s_{\hat y}=\sqrt{s^2 \cdot \left(\frac{1}{n}+\frac{\left(\hat x-\bar x\right)^2}{SSX}\right)} \tag{2.23} \end{equation}\] The same interpretation applies again, except there now is an added term \(\left(\hat x-\bar x\right)^2\) which means the further the new \(x\) value is away from the centre of the original data (the training or calibration data) the greater the standard error of the new prediction, i.e. the lower the confidence in it being correct.
-Note, the formulae for the standard errors arise from the fundamental assumptions of linear regression, which will be covered below.
+The same interpretation applies again, except there now is an added term \(\left(\hat x-\bar x\right)^2\) which means the further the new \(x\) value is away from the centre of the original data (the training or calibration data) the greater the standard error of the new prediction, i.e. the lower the confidence in it being correct.
+Note, the formulas for the standard errors arise from the fundamental assumptions of linear regression, which will be covered below.
 This can be shown mathematically but is omitted here.

 From the standard errors we can calculate confidence intervals for the parameter estimates as follows:

-\[\begin{equation} \Pr\left(\hat\beta_0-t_{n-2;0.975} \cdot s_{\hat\beta_0}\leq \beta_0\leq \hat\beta_0+t_{n-2;0.975} \cdot s_{\hat\beta_0}\right)=0.95 \tag{2.24} \end{equation}\] The symbol \(\Pr(\cdot)\) means probability.
+The symbol \(\Pr(\cdot)\) means probability.
 The symbol \(t_{n-2;0.975}\) stands for the 0.975-percentile of the t-distribution with \(n-2\) degrees of freedom.
-Equation (2.24) is the central 95% confidence interval, which is defined as the bounds in which the true parameter, here \(\beta_0\), lies with a probability of 0.95.
+Equation (2.24) is the central 95% confidence interval, which is defined as the bounds in which the “true” parameter, here \(\beta_0\), lies with a probability of 0.95.
 We can write the interval like this:

-\[\begin{equation} CI=\left[\hat\beta_0-t_{n-2;0.975} \cdot s_{\hat\beta_0};\hat\beta_0+t_{n-2;0.975} \cdot s_{\hat\beta_0}\right] \tag{2.25} \end{equation}\] As can be seen, the confidence interval \(CI\) is symmetric around the parameter estimate \(\hat\beta_0\) and arises from a t-distribution with parameter \(n-2\) whose width is modulated by the standard error \(s_{\hat\beta_0}\).
+As can be seen, the confidence interval \(CI\) is symmetric around the parameter estimate \(\hat\beta_0\) and arises from a t-distribution with parameter \(n-2\) whose width is modulated by the standard error \(s_{\hat\beta_0}\).
 Note, the width of the t-distribution is also controlled by sample size; it becomes narrower with increasing \(n\).

-The same formulae apply for \(\beta_1\) and \(y\):
+The same formulas apply for \(\beta_1\) and \(y\):

-\[\begin{equation} \Pr\left(\hat\beta_1-t_{n-2;0.975} \cdot s_{\hat\beta_1}\leq \beta_1\leq \hat\beta_1+t_{n-2;0.975} \cdot s_{\hat\beta_1}\right)=0.95 \tag{2.26} \end{equation}\] \[\begin{equation} \Pr\left(\hat y-t_{n-2;0.975} \cdot s_{\hat y}\leq y\leq \hat y+t_{n-2;0.975} \cdot s_{\hat y}\right)=0.95 \tag{2.27} \end{equation}\] As with the p-values, we need to be clear about the meaning of probability here, which in classic statistics is predicated on the repeated sampling principle.
+As with the p-value, we need to be clear about the meaning of probability here, which in classic statistics is predicated on the repeated sampling principle.
 The meaning of the 95% confidence interval then is that in an assumed infinite number of regression experiments the 95% confidence interval captures the true parameter value in 95% of the cases.
 Again, this is not a probability of the true parameter value lying within the confidence interval for any one experiment!

-The formulae for the confidence intervals (Equations (2.24), (2.26) and (2.27)) arise from the fundamental assumptions of linear regression; the residuals are independent identically distributed (iid) according to a normal distribution and the linear model is correct.
+The formulas for the confidence intervals (Equations (2.24), (2.26) and (2.27)) arise from the fundamental assumptions of linear regression; the residuals are independent identically distributed (iid) according to a normal distribution and the linear model is correct.
 Then it can be shown mathematically that \(\frac{\hat\beta_0-\beta_0}{s_{\hat\beta_0}}\), \(\frac{\hat\beta_1-\beta_1}{s_{\hat\beta_1}}\) and \(\frac{\hat y-y}{s_{\hat y}}\) are \(t_{n-2}\)-distributed (t-distribution with \(n-2\) degrees of freedom).
 Since the central 95% confidence interval of an arbitrary \(t_{n-2}\)-distributed random variable \(Z\) is \(\Pr\left(-t_{n-2;0.975}\leq Z\leq t_{n-2;0.975}\right)=0.95\) (Figure 2.6), we can substitute any of the aforementioned three terms for \(Z\) and rearrange to arrive at Equations (2.24), (2.26) and (2.27).

 Left: Probability density function (PDF) of a t-distributed random variable $Z$, with central 95% confidence interval marked in red.
 95% of the PDF lies between the two bounds, 2.5% lies left of the lower bound and 2.5% right of the upper bound.
 Right: Cumulative distribution function (CDF) of the same t-distributed random variable $Z$.
 The upper bound of the 95% confidence interval is defined as $t_{n-2;0.975}$, i.e. the 0.975-percentile of the distribution, while the lower bound is defined as $t_{n-2;0.025}$, which is equivalent to $-t_{n-2;0.975}$ due to the symmetry of the distribution.Left: Probability density function (PDF) of a t-distributed random variable $Z$, with central 95% confidence interval marked in red.
 95% of the PDF lies between the two bounds, 2.5% lies left of the lower bound and 2.5% right of the upper bound.
 Right: Cumulative distribution function (CDF) of the same t-distributed random variable $Z$.
 The upper bound of the 95% confidence interval is defined as $t_{n-2;0.975}$, i.e. the 0.975-percentile of the distribution, while the lower bound is defined as $t_{n-2;0.025}$, which is equivalent to $-t_{n-2;0.975}$ due to the symmetry of the distribution.